 “The down payment deferral program is basically the same thing without the regulatory problems,” he continued.
 “It’s good for dealers to smooth out that process.”

 Larry Dixon, executive analyst at J.D.
-Power Valuation Services, elaborated about the impact of tax season as well as at the top of this page.
+Power Valuation Services, elaborated about the impact of tax season in a video available here as well as at the top of this page.